 Olympic National Park hiking trails are easily accessible from Seattle and Tacoma, and a few trails even allow pets to join the family on their hikes.

-Weather.
-Glacier's weather can be changeable, and snow covers many of the trails even after the park fills up with visitors in the spring.
-Check with the Visitor's Center to see what trails are open and closed when you arrive.
+• Weather.
+Due to the extreme altitude, Glacier’s weather can change rapidly, and snow covers many of the trails even after the park fills up with visitors in the spring.
+Always remember never to hike without the proper gear and clothing for all weather conditions.
+Check with one of the many Visitor Centers in the park to see the status of the trails when you arrive.
+Trail closures and warnings are also available at the park’s website (http://www.nps.gov/glac/planyourvisit/conditions.htm).

-Mountain Lions.
+• Mountain Lions.
 These big cats also inhabit the park.
-Make noise when you hike to scare them off, and don't run if you encounter a lion, move away slowly and do not make eye contact with the cat.
+Make noise when you hike to scare the lions off.
+If you do encounter a lion, do not run.
+Back away slowly, without making eye contact, and try to make yourself appear as large as possible.
+Visitor Centers also keep updates on cat sightings around the park.

 Acadia National Park Hiking